Miguel Covarrubias: Death and legacy

 Covarrubias died on 5 February 1957 in Mexico City from sepsis, most likely a complication of his surgery after suffering from an ulcer.

 Covarrubias' style was highly influential in America, especially in the 1920s and 1930s, and his artwork and caricatures of influential politicians and artists were featured on the covers of The New Yorker and Vanity Fair.

 Covarrubias is also known for his analysis of the pre-Columbian art of Mesoamerica, particularly that of the Olmec culture, and his theory of Mexican cultural diffusion to the north, particularly to the Mississippian Native American Indian cultures.
 His analysis of iconography presented a strong case that the Olmec predated the Classic Era years before this was confirmed by archaeology.
-In his thesis on a final cultural battle between Olmecs and Maya he was encouraged by his friend, the Austrian Surrealist and ethnological philosopher Wolfgang Paalen, who even went so far as to describe the conflict as one of ancient matriarchal culture with new patriarchal orientations in Maya culture with its dominant adoration of the male sun-god Kukulkan.
+In his thesis on a final cultural battle between Olmecs and Maya, he was encouraged by his friend, the Austrian Surrealist and ethnological philosopher Wolfgang Paalen, who even went so far as to describe the conflict as one of ancient matriarchal culture with new patriarchal orientations in Maya culture with its dominant adoration of the male sun-god Kukulkan.
 Both Paalen and Covarrubias published their ideas in Paalen's magazine DYN.
-Covarrubias interest in anthropology went beyond the arts and beyond the Americas—Covarrubias lived in and wrote a thorough ethnography of the "Island of Bali".
+Covarrubias interest in anthropology went beyond the arts and the Americas—Covarrubias lived in and wrote a thorough ethnography of the "Island of Bali".
 He shared his appreciation of foreign cultures with the world through his drawings, paintings, writings, and caricatures.